oktadev/okta-blog/_source/_posts/2023-05-18-spring-boot-angular-crud.md

 - [Auth0 CLI](https://github.com/auth0/auth0-cli#installation)
 - [An Auth0 account](https://auth0.com/signup)

-## Configure and run a Spring Boot and Angular app
+## Configure and Run a Spring Boot and Angular App

 I'm a frequent speaker at conferences and Java User Groups (JUGs) around the world.
 I've been a Java developer for 20+ years and ❤️ the Java community.
 I've found that speaking at JUGs is a great way to interact with the community and get raw feedback on presentations.